mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

 >This parm allows you to control whether the ZVC allow the device user to view and modify the volume settings for the decode beep virtual volume stream.

+>**Note:** This parm is optional and is not required to be present in the Request XML document.

 Parm value input rules: